pizpizpie/myNN/README.md

 # myNN

-This is a simple example of Neural Networks and Deep Learning program in C++ using Visual Studio.
+This is a simple example of Neural Networks and Deep Learning program in C++ using Visual Studio; I recommend to use "Release Mode" and "MultiByte Character" as Character Sets.

 The activation function is Logistic-Sigmoid function and the network uses Backpropagation.